New to Trail Running: A Beginner's Comprehensive Kit List

 Trail running clothing - base layers and windproofs

-Moisture wicking base layers (tops, shorts, tights and underwear) pull sweat away from your skin to evaporate.
-This cools you down when you overheat and stops you from getting clammy and cold.
-These can be made from synthetic fibres (like polyester) or merino wool.
-Synthetic fabrics are faster drying and better at wicking.
-Merino wool is naturally breathable and better at keeping you warm when damp.
-Both can be used all year, but we tend to opt for synthetics in summer and merino in winter.
+Moisture-wicking base layers (tops, shorts, tights, and underwear) pull sweat away from your skin to help it evaporate.
+This helps keep you cool when you’re overheating and prevents that cold, clammy feeling.
+Base layers are made from synthetic fibers, like polyester, or merino wool.
+Synthetic fabrics wick moisture faster and dry more quickly, while merino wool is naturally breathable and warmer when damp.
+Both can be worn year-round, though synthetics are often preferred in summer and merino in winter.

-You can wear a thicker base layer or add a lightweight fleece jacket in cold conditions.
-These will add insulation but still let sweat and excess heat pass through easily.
+In cold conditions, layering with a thicker base layer or a lightweight fleece jacket adds insulation while still allowing moisture and excess heat to escape.

 Waterproofs

-Running produces a lot of sweat so dedicated running waterproofs usually provide much higher levels of breathability than other waterproofs.
-They also use lighter, more flexible fabrics which are easier to pack and move in.
+Because running generates a lot of sweat, dedicated running waterproofs offer higher breathability than regular waterproofs.
+They are also made with lighter, more flexible fabrics, making them easier to pack and move in.

 Trail running waterproof jacket